 How Does Cumulus Linux use FEC?

-The Mellanox switch enables FEC automatically first.
-The port firmware tries a pre-set list of link configuration combinations to attempt to bring up the link.
+fec auto.
+The port firmware tests and determines the correct FEC mode to bring the link up with the neighbor.
 It is possible to get a link up to a Mellanox switch without enabling FEC on the remote device as the switch eventually finds a working combination to the neighbor without FEC.

 link-autoneg so that the port attempts to negotiate FEC settings with the remote peer.

-The following sections describe how to display the current FEC configuration, and enable and disable FEC on a Broadcom switch.
+The following sections describe how to show the current FEC mode, and to enable and disable FEC.

 Show the Current FEC Mode

-To display the FEC mode currently enabled on a Broadcom switch, run the following command:
+To display the FEC mode currently enabled on a given switch port, run the following command:

 Enable or Disable FEC